0. Match a sample towards a reference curve

 Use the "Select as reference" button on a sample window to make that sample the current reference.

 What is deTrended ring widths?
-As good or bad soil influences the ring width growth of a tree, it is reasonable to divide measured ringwidths of a tree with some sort of mean ring width value(s) for that tree to make it possible to compare ring widths from different trees of e.g. the same age but with quite different stem diameters.
+As age and good or bad soil influence the ring width growth of a tree, it is reasonable to divide measured ring widths of a tree with some sort of mean ring width value(s) for that tree to make it possible to compare ring widths from different trees.

 Before you create the mean value sample, you can select the type of detrending you want for this case.